 If you’re not quite sure which would be the better pick for you, I suggest the following:

 - Opt for the smaller cortado if you want something robust with plenty of espresso kick.

-- While those wanting something sweet that packs a good punch could go for the larger portioned flat white instead!
+- Those wanting something sweet that packs a good punch could go for the larger portioned flat white instead!